 Essos is home to a much larger and more diverse set of races and cultures than Westeros.
 They are descendants of old cultures ranging from the Andals, the Rhoynar, old Ghis, and Valyrian Freehold.
 Unlike Westeros, which is unified under the Seven Kingdoms, Essos is divided into many different sovereign regions and city-states and has had no dominant power since the Valyrian Freehold fell almost four centuries ago.
 Its peoples include:

 - Dothraki, a copper-skinned race of warlike nomads with their own language and unique culture.

 - Ghiscari, a mongrel race that populates most of Slaver's Bay, that speak a bastardized version of High Valyrian.
 Descendants of old Ghis.

-- Peoples of the Free Cities, they speak a distinct form of High Valyrian, though the Common Tongue of Westeros is also used.
-Descendants of Valyrian Freehold.
+- Peoples of the Free Cities, descendants of the Valyrian Freehold and their slaves.
+They speak a distinct form of High Valyrian, though the Common Tongue of Westeros is also used.

 - Lhazareen, a peaceful people with bronze skin, flat faces, and almond eyes.
-They are predominantly shepherds, worshipping the Great Shepherd and are called the 'Lamb Men' by the Dothraki, who frequently prey on them.
+They are predominantly shepherds who worship the Great Shepherd and are called the 'Lamb Men' by the Dothraki, who frequently prey on them.